MrRotella/cordova-plugin-zebra-scanner/README.md

 ### connect
 Connects to a device.
 The device needs to be found by Zebra SDK before it is possible to connect.
 Call getAvailableDevices() to check if the device was already found or use startScan() to search for it.
-It is possible to connect only to a single device.
+It is possible to connect only to a single Bluetooth device (multiple USB is possible, USB + Bluetooth is also possible).
 If a connection to a device is interrupted errorCallback will be called with a message "Disconnected".

 ```javascript